kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

    - Shadow Credentials: Use this technique to impersonate a computer

 ## Get Changes All
-- The user or service account with this permission can ask Domain Controllers to replicate all changes in the directory through `Directory Replication Service Remote Protocol (MS-DRSR)` , including those changes that are normally restricted, such as confidential attributes. it cannot be turned off or disabled.
+- The user or service account with this permission ` DS-Replication-Get-Changes-All` can ask Domain Controllers to replicate all changes in the directory through `Directory Replication Service Remote Protocol (MS-DRSR)` , including those changes that are normally restricted, such as confidential attributes. it cannot be turned off or disabled.
 - By default only Domain Admins, Enterprise Admins, Administrators, and Domain Controllers groups have the required privileges.

 1) DCSync mimic a Domain Controller to retrieve user NTLM password hashes.

 # Acl Attacks